nats-io/nats-connector-framework/README.md

 #### Configuration

-The NATS Redis plugin is configured by specifying a url that returns JSON file as a system property.
+The NATS Redis publish pubscribe plugin is configured by specifying a url that returns JSON file as a system property.
 In this example, the url specifies a local file.
 It can be any location that meets the URI standard.

 ```
 -Dnats.io.connector.plugins.redispubsub.configurl="file:///Users/colinsullivan/redis_nats_connector.json"